vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 following the nirayana system, state that the Makara

-Samkrānti happens not on the 22nd December but on the and the north pole, the sun will remain constantly above the horizon more than twenty-four hours for several days.
+saṁkrānti happens not on the 22nd December but on the and the north pole, the sun will remain constantly above the horizon more than twenty-four hours for several days.

 14th January and the winter season also begins on that together during the year.
 Thus at & place on 70° north